cskeeters/vim-command-w/README.markdown

     git clone git://github.com/nathanaelkane/vim-command-w.git

 ### Vundle (my preferred method)
-If you have [Vundle](https://github.com/gmarik/vundle) installed, simply add the following to your `.vimrc`:
+If you have [Vundle](https://github.com/gmarik/vundle) installed, simply add the following to your `.vimrc.bundles.local`:

+    Bundle 'bufkill.vim'
-    Bundle 'git://github.com/nathanaelkane/vim-command-w.git'
+    Bundle 'nathanaelkane/vim-command-w.git'

 Then use the `:BundleInstall` command to install the plugin.